 Newportia adisi [Scolopendromorpha: Scolopocryptopidae] from Amazonas, Brazil.
 This image depicts maternal care of the hatchlings.
 Newportia includes more than 50 nominal species in Mexico, Central and South America, and the Caribbean.
 Current work with Varpu Vahtera involves phylogeographic studies of some Mesoamerican species.© Gonzalo Giribet

 Otostigmus scaber [Scolopendromorpha: Scolopendridae] from Thailand.
-This species, recognised by the longitudinal keel on its tergites, is distributed throughout East and Southeast Asia.
+This species, recognised by the longitudinal keels on its tergites, is distributed throughout East and Southeast Asia.
 Collections from Thailand are being studied as part of PhD research by Warut Siriwut (Chulalongkorn University, Bangkok) on the Scolopendromorpha of Thailand.© Warut Siriwut and Chirasak Sutcharit

 Scolopendra dehaani [Scolopendromorpha: Scolopendridae] from Thailand.
 With specimens exceeding 22 cm in length, this species is the largest scolopendrid through parts of its geographic range in Asia.
 Long regarded as a subspecies of Scolopendra subspinipes, it has recently been elevated to full species status (Kronmüller, 2012: Spixiana).© Warut Siriwut and Chirasak Sutcharit